-Fix iPad Not Connecting to WiFi Problem on iOS 10
+Fix iPad Not Connecting to WiFi Problem on iOS 11 or iOS 10

 It means the iPad will not connect to the WiFi even after connecting it to a permanent connection.
 So, you will require finding a solution for this problem.
 You can try different troubleshoot options to fix this issue on your iPad.
 Before trying any troubleshoot methods, restart your iPad and check the network connection.
 If it is still not working, follow the methods mentioned below.